spring-attic/spring-data-jdbc-ext/README.md

 Here are some ways for you to get involved in the community:

 * Get involved with the Spring community on the Spring Community Forums.
 Please help out on the [forum](http://forum.spring.io/forum/spring-projects/data/jdbc) by responding to questions and joining the debate.
-* Create [JIRA](https://jira.springframework.org/browse/DATAJDBC) tickets for bugs and new features and comment and vote on the ones that you are interested in.
+* Create [GitHub issues](https://github.com/spring-projects/spring-data-jdbc-ext/issues) for bugs and new features and comment and vote on the ones that you are interested in.
 * Github is for social coding: if you want to write code, we encourage contributions through pull requests from [forks of this repository](http://help.github.com/forking/).
 If you want to contribute code this way, please reference a JIRA ticket as well covering the specific issue you are addressing.
 * Watch for upcoming articles on Spring by [subscribing](https://spring.io/blog.atom) to spring.io